whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 Even though I desire peace, I don't see violence as inherently good or bad -- it's a question of how a person or group uses violence.
 Do they use violence selfishly, hurting others for their own personal benefit and lying about it?
 Or do people use violence selflessly in service of the group, in a way that benefits the people and nonhumans they love?

-### Selfish Violence in Unhealthy Cultures
+### Selfish Violence in Unhealthy Nations

-In unhealthy cultures where people are not able to hold their leaders accountable, selfish violence is common.
+In unhealthy nations where people are not able to hold their leaders accountable, selfish violence is common.
 Often the leaders want to go to war for selfish reasons that would never motivate the public to go along.

 After all, who would want to risk their lives just to help rich people become a little richer?
 Knowing this, politicians will make up all sorts of fake motivations for the war, and peace activists will notice the lies and try to point out the truth.
 Then politicians will accuse the peace activists of being traitors spreading enemy propaganda to keep the country from uniting in support of the military.
 As Nazi German leader Hermann Goering said after World War II, "whether it is a democracy or a fascist dictatorship or a parliament or a communist dictatorship...
 It works the same way in any country."[xxx-goering]